RishiDalvi/sanscript/README.md

 ---

 ## 📜 Syntax and Documentation
-For a comprehensive guide to Sansript's syntax, keywords, and examples, refer to [`documentation.md`](documentation.md) or [Sansript Playground](https://Sansript.vercel.app/)
+For a comprehensive guide to Sansript's syntax, keywords, and examples, refer to [`documentation.md`](documentation.md)

 ---